uniextra/PlexArrs/README.md

 *   `RADARR_ROOT_FOLDER_ID`: The ID of the root folder in Radarr where new movies should be added.
 (Default: `1`)
 *   `RADARR_QUALITY_PROFILE_ID`: The ID of the quality profile to use when adding movies in Radarr.
 (Default: `1`)
 *   `ALLOWED_USER_IDS`: A comma-separated list of Telegram user IDs that are allowed to interact with the bot (e.g., `123456789,987654321`).
 If left empty or unset, all users will be allowed.
+*   `QBITTORRENT_USERNAME`: Your qBittorrent Web UI username (only required if authentication is enabled).
+*   `QBITTORRENT_PASSWORD`: Your qBittorrent Web UI password (only required if authentication is enabled).

 **Finding Sonarr/Radarr IDs:**